-Population estimates from the 2017 Revision of the United Nations Population Prospects database provide the population data used for all countries and regional aggregates in the Outlook.
+The Outlook uses the Medium Variant set of estimates from the United Nations Population Prospects database for the population data used for all countries and regional aggregates.
 For the projection period, the medium variant set of estimates was selected for use from the four alternative projection variants (low, medium, high and constant fertility).
 The UN Population Prospects database was chosen because it represents a comprehensive source of reliable estimates which includes data for non-OECD developing countries.
 For consistency reasons, the same source is used for both the historical population estimates and the projection data.

 The other macroeconomic series used in the Aglink-Cosimo model are real GDP, the GDP deflator, the private consumption expenditure (PCE) deflator, the Brent crude oil price (in US dollars per barrel) and exchange rates expressed as the local currency value of USD 1.
-Historical data for these series in OECD countries as well as Brazil, Argentina, the People's Republic of China and the Russian Federation are consistent with those published in the OECD Economic Outlook No. 104 (November 2018).
-For other economies, historical macroeconomic data were obtained from the IMF, World Economic Outlook (October 2018).
-Assumptions for 2019 2028 are based on the recent medium term macroeconomic projections of the OECD Economics Department, projections of the OECD Economic Outlook No. 104 and projections of the IMF.
+Historical data for these series in OECD countries as well as Brazil, Argentina, the People's Republic of China and the Russian Federation are consistent with those published in the OECD Economic Outlook No. 114 (November 2023).
+For other economies, historical macroeconomic data were obtained from the IMF, World Economic Outlook (October 2023).
+Assumptions for 2024 to 2033 are based on the projections of the IMF World Economic Outlook, October 2023, extended with growth rates from the Oxford Economic model for outer years.